jtpotato/genshin-music-generator/README.md

 V8 - Trying to mitigate any plateaus, so we can reach approximately 90% accuracy.

+V9 - Accelerating training speed to reach 95%.
+Decidedly, 95% is optimal.

 # Other
 Conda with Python 3.6 is highly recommended.